-To add a Wells Fargo authorized user, sign in to your Wells Fargo account online and navigate to the “Account Services” tab.
+You can add a Wells Fargo authorized user by signing in to your Wells Fargo account online and navigate to the “Account Services” tab.
 Then, click the “Credit Card Service Center” link and look under “Account Management” to find the “Add Authorized Users to Your Account” button.
 Click it, and you’ll be able to add your new authorized users to your Wells Fargo credit card account.

 Keep in mind that Wells Fargo authorized users aren’t legally responsible for any charges made on the account.
 That’s important because by adding someone as an authorized user to your Wells Fargo card, you’re authorizing them to make charges on the account.

 Yes, authorized users do build credit.
 You can actually build a good or excellent credit score just as an authorized user on a credit card.
 When you become an authorized user, the account is added to your credit report, which means on-time payments by the primary cardholder will help you build good credit history.
 But because authorized users are not responsible for paying the bills, credit scores don’t give authorized user accounts as much weight.
 So you won’t build credit as fast as an authorized as you would with your own credit card account.… read full answer